 The Parish Council is elected by the parishioners to carry out the custodian function as laid down in the Local Government Acts of 1972 and 2000, and the Localism Act 2011.
 Under these statutes the Parish Council has wide ranging powers; these it uses with discretion, taking into account at all times the views of its parishioners, as it deals with items such as: planning (both planning control and future planning policy), roads and footways, public transport, footpaths and bridleways, street lighting, public open spaces, etc.

 A budget is set annually.
 Planned expenditure less income forms the “Parish Precept”, which is levied as part of the annual Council Tax.
-The precept for April 2014 to March 2015 is £4,890, together with a Local Council Grant of £110.
 To help fulfil its duties the Council employs a part time Clerk, and subcontractors to carry out the village cleaning and footpath mainenance.